sherpa/sherpa/docs/ui/index.rst

    >>> get_data_plot_prefs()['yerrorbars'] = False
    >>> plot_fit()
-   WARNING: The displayed errorbars have been supplied with the data or calculated using chi2xspecvar; the errors are not used in fits with leastsq

 The plot created by this function is the same as shown in the previous example.